 - Enforces the District's lead laws to keep housing and child-care facilities safe.

-- Provides lead in water monitoring results in District public schools - click here
+- Provides water lead testing in District public schools - click here for results.

-- Works with the families of children whose blood tests show elevated levels of lead.
+- Works with families of children whose blood tests show elevated levels of lead.

 - Enforces compliance with the Lead and Copper Rule in the District of Columbia.